neonpalms/NSO-GC-Controller-PC/README.md

 After you press connect and see your inputs work you can close the window.
 You should then be able to configure the controller in steam successfully.
 For me I only had to configure once, on later uses I just had to use the tool and steam remembered the configured controller.

 Optional, you can also press the Emulate button.
-The tool then emulates a 360 controller for simpler use in non-steam games etc.
+The tool then emulates a 360 controller for simpler use in non-steam games etc. You need to have [ViGEmBus](https://github.com/nefarius/ViGEmBus/releases/tag/v1.22.0) installed for it to work.

 **DISCLAIMER**